risawitama/verbose-potato/README.md

-## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.
+## Have you heard about the owl sanctuary job opening?
+It’s all night shifts but they’re all a hoot over there.